winwisely99/web/golden/content/en/getting-started.md

 ## Ready to see where and how you can help save the planet?

-Check back to download the **WinWisely** app on your mobile and on your desktop soon!
+Check back to download the **GetCourage** app on your mobile and on your desktop soon!